arindam-mazumdar/microarray_age_sex/README.md

 - Perform permutation test on each GOBP.
 - Find the Sex bias and the age trend of the bias of the biological processes.
 - Check *results.ipynb*.
+- Some of my thoughts are jotted down at the end.